kelj0/LearningPython/Code/SmallProjects/BasicFileTransferServer/README.md

 - [x] - implement simple registration form
 - [x] - connect to db
 - [x] - implement admin page (can see all users)
+- [x] - logging in connected to db
+- [x] - login required to access other pages

 TODO:
 - [ ] - make advanced file transfer